denis2glez/p2p-handshake/docs/Design.md

 which protocols are supported by the trait implementation.
 The `multistream-select` protocol is used in order to agree on which protocol to use amongst the ones supported.

 - A handshake.
-After a successful negotiation, the `InboundUpgrade::upgrade_inbound` or `OutboundUpgrade::upgrade_outbound` method is called.
+After a successful negotiation, the `InboundConnectionUpgrade::upgrade_inbound` or `OutboundConnectionUpgrade::upgrade_outbound` method is called.
 This method will return a `Future` that performs a handshake.
 This handshake is considered mandatory, however in practice it is possible for the trait implementation to return a dummy `Future` that doesn't perform any action and immediately succeeds.

-After an upgrade is successful, an object of type `InboundUpgrade::Output` or `OutboundUpgrade::Output` is returned.
+After an upgrade is successful, an object of type `InboundConnectionUpgrade::Output` or `OutboundConnectionUpgrade::Output` is returned.
 The actual object depends on the implementation and there is no constraint on the traits that it should implement, however it is expected that it can be used by the user to control the behaviour of the protocol.